Advantage of pausing: parameter setting for quantum annealers: RESULTS

 \subsection{Comparison across devices}

-We study an ensemble of 45 instances of BD-MST problems on 5 nodes that are chosen by exhausting all connected graphs with $n=|V|=5$.
+We study an ensemble of 45 instances of BD MST problems on five nodes that are chosen by exhausting all connected graphs with $n=|V|=5$.
 Weight sets are uniformly drawn from 1 to 7.
 Graphs and weight sets are combined to yield these 45 unique instances.
 Once mapped to QUBO following Appendix~\ref{appendix:mapping_mst}, they have between 32 and 74 logical qubits.
 All instances require embedding on both devices.
-On DW2K, once embedded, the number of physical qubits is between 83 and 485, with median vertex model size between 1.5 and 7.
-DWA reduces the number of physical qubits to between 38 and 188, meaning that, for the same number of logical qubits, the physical size decreases approximately 2.5-fold, as expected from a 2.5-fold increase in connectivity (degree 6 vs degree 15).
-The median vertex model size is between 1 and 2.
+Table~\ref{tab:mst} shows the embedded size differences between DW2K and DWA, with the latter providing an approximately 2.5-fold improvement in size, as expected from its 2.5-fold increase in connectivity (degree 6 versus degree 15) compared with the former.
 Results for DW2K were obtained from our previous study~\cite{gonzalez2021}.

 We start by finding the optimal ferromagnetic coupling when using a standard annealing schedule (without a pause).
 We choose an annealing time of 1 $\mu$s.
 This is shown in Fig.~\ref{fig:adv_vs_2kq_no_pause}.
-The optimal ferromagnetic couplings differs significantly between devices.
+The optimal ferromagnetic couplings differ significantly between devices.
 DW2K does best at $|J_F|=1.6$, while for DWA it is $|J_F|=0.8$.
 Given that DW2K has much larger vertex models, keeping them from breaking requires a stronger coupling (we discard any solutions returned with broken vertex models).
-With the smaller vertex models on DWA, the exploration of configuration space provided by a weaker coupling outweighs the higher probability of breaking vertex models, as evidenced by a ~7.5x improvement in $p_{success}$ from DW2K to DWA, when considering them at their respective optimal $|J_F|$.
+With the smaller vertex models on DWA, the exploration of configuration space provided by a weaker coupling outweighs the higher probability of breaking vertex models, as evidenced by a $7.5\times$ improvement in $p_{success}$ from DW2K to DWA, when considering them at their respective optimal $|J_F|$.